syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-PDF/overview.md

 N> 1.
 Creating an instance of [ChartToImageConverter](https://help.syncfusion.com/cr/document-processing/Syncfusion.OfficeChartToImageConverter.ChartToImageConverter.html) class is mandatory to convert the charts present in the Presentation to PDF.
 Otherwise, the charts are not exported to the converted PDF
 N> 2.
 The assembly "Syncfusion.SfChart.WPF" is non compliance with FIPS (Federal Information Processing Standard) algorithm policy.
 N> 3. **In .NET Core targeting applications**, metafile images such as EMF and WMF have some limitations.
-So, those images will not preserve in Presentation document to PDF conversion using Essential Presentation.
+So, those images will not preserve in Presentation document to PDF conversion using Essential&reg; Presentation.

 N> 1.
 To preserve the expected images in the PDF, we suggest you convert the metafile image formats to bitmap image format (JPEG or PNG) and then perform Presentation to PDF conversion.
 N> 2.
 Otherwise, you can use the [WPF](https://www.nuget.org/packages/Syncfusion.PresentationToPdfConverter.Wpf/) or [Windows](https://www.nuget.org/packages/Syncfusion.PresentationToPdfConverter.WinForms/) Forms platform NuGet packages for .NET Core 3.0 or later versions targeting applications from v17.3.0.x and use the same [C# tab](https://help.syncfusion.com/document-processing/powerpoint/conversions/powerpoint-to-pdf/net/presentation-to-pdf) code examples for it.
 But in Mac and Linux environment, using the WPF or Windows Forms platform NuGet packages have limitations.